Inspiring Generations

 Structure and Program Accessibility

 During the major trips, participants require gear for a variety of weather conditions (from very hot to cold and wet).
 Hats, sunscreen, umbrellas, and appropriate footwear are necessary because it is not always possible to find shade or clear skies when visiting scheduled sites and it is not possible to return in better weather.
 A communal first-aid kit is on the bus, but allergy, travel sickness medicine and other items that might be needed should be brought individually.
 Pharmacies are ever present in Greece, but their holdings can differ from North America.
 Well-known sites and museums, such as Olympia and Delphi, are visited intensively, but the Academic Program highly values the opportunities to visit sites and learn about less well-known, not easily accessible and/or unexplored sites.
 The trips may involve hiking uphill over varied terrain, such as gravel paths or steep and uneven mountain slopes.
-Finding restrooms for comfort stops is a priority but some areas of Greece, especially in the off-season and with Covid limitations, are not well-equipped or always open.
+Finding restrooms for comfort stops is a priority but some areas of Greece, especially in the off-season, are not well-equipped or always open.
 Laundry facilities are very rarely available while on the major trips.
 Internet connectivity in the hotels can be unreliable, so scheduling long calls and meetings is not recommended during the trips.
 While based in Athens, members live in their own rooms in Loring Hall and can find more time to separate from the group, but meals in Loring Hall are shared and learning experiences are mainly with the entire group.

 A typical day on a Fall Trip for the Regular Member Program: